CyberdyneCC/Thermos/README.md

 ✔ Citizens: Not compatible with forge [Fixed]

 ✖ Lilypad: 100% not compatible with Forge, lead developer has declined to add support when asked.

-✔ DraconicEvolution: P keybind will bypass protection.
-[Fixed]

-✔ Factions + MassiveCore: No protection from Forge items.
-[Fixed]

-✔ TuxTwoLib: Didn't work with Thermos at all [Fixed]

 ✔ Mobius / Opis: You can download fixed version [HERE](https://cdn.discordapp.com/attachments/172072987154055168/186577486593785857/MobiusCore-1.2.5-Thermos.jar)